soroush62/Creating-a-Formula-1-Data-Analysis-in-Python-with-LightningChart/README.md

 ---

-## 4. SpeedBrakeEngineRPM: Scatter Plot of Speed vs. Engine RPM
+## 4. Scatter Plot of Speed vs. Engine RPM
 - **Description**: This scatter plot visualizes the relationship between speed and engine RPM for each lap, with different colors representing individual laps.
 - **Results**: The chart demonstrates a direct relationship between speed and engine RPM, where higher speeds correspond to higher RPM.
 This provides insights into engine performance during acceleration and high-speed sections.
 - **Use Case**: Teams use this visualization to optimize engine power output and gear ratios for better acceleration and overall speed efficiency.